 Some of the issues that we are currently working on

 Maps, Council Tax Payment Form, Planning simple search

-Additional areas have been highlighted through internal audit and need looked at.
+Additional areas have been highlighted through internal audit and are being looked at.

 We will work with our external suppliers to ensure accessibility compliance as far as possible.